natehub/Portfolio/README.md

 install all the node modules

 ```
-npm yarn install
+yarn install
 ```

 to start the server for development

 ```
-npm start
+yarn start
 ```

-all these things will probably change in the near future for this site just setting up the basics for now
+all these things will probably change in the near future for this site just setting up the basics for now.